triepels/CrossValidation.jl/README.md

 We can now use the `CrossValidation.jl` package similarly as in the supervised learning example.
 We will demonstrate this by performing model validation.

 ## Model Validation
 It might be of interest to validate how well `MyModel` performs out of sample.
 We do this by performing model validation.
 The `CrossValidation.jl` allows performing model validation based on various resampling methods.
-Let us random split (holdout) sampling based on a `0.8` split ratio:
+Let us use random split (holdout) sampling based on a `0.8` split ratio:

 ```julia
 resample = RandomSplit(x, ratio=0.8)